-Vitex is a fantastic tool – it’s well-researched and evidenced as helpful for women with problematic menstrual cycles – but, as with any herb or supplement, it does not have a chance of helping you if it’s the only thing you choose to change about your daily routine.
-Any kind of period or cycle-related problem needs to be addressed from a functional medicine perspective – food first, then supplements, then specifically targeted lifestyle hacks, which from my standpoint, is living in your FLO.
+Vitex is a fantastic tool - it’s well-researched and evidenced as being helpful for women with problematic menstrual cycles - but, as with any herb or supplement, it does not have a chance of helping you if it’s the only thing you choose to change about your daily routine.
+Any kind of period or cycle-related problem needs to be addressed from a functional medicine perspective - food first, then supplements, then specifically targeted lifestyle hacks, which means living in your FLO.
 Supplements of any kind are best seen as a way to super-charge your other efforts with diet and lifestyle changes.
 They are never a solution in themselves.

 Why most women with PCOS shouldn’t use Vitex